DrZoltanFazekas/test/zip-23.md

 The operation of the 3 shards requires up to 1680 mining nodes to join the network in every DS epoch.
 The current proposal eliminates the need for this high number of nodes and the mining costs related to their selection, thereby significantly reducing the overall operational costs and carbon footprint of the network.

 The mining rewards consist of base rewards and co-signer rewards.
-While the distribution of the base rewards is the same in the DS committee and in the 3 shards, the co-signer rewards are handled differently.
-In the non-DS shards, the first ⅔ of the nodes, based on how fast they provide their signature on the proposed block to the leader, receive an equal share of the co-signer reward.
-We will refer to these ⅔ as the fast ones.
-In the DS committee, however, all nodes that manage to send their signature in the defined window receive an equal share of the co-signer reward.
-This creates disparity between fast and slow mining pools, which the current proposal alleviates to an extent that we believe is acceptable for both.
+While all mining nodes receive the same share of the base reward, only the mining nodes that are among the first ⅔ to provide their signature on the proposed block to the leader receive an equal share of the co-signer reward.
+This creates a significant disparity between fast and slow mining pools, which the current proposal alleviates to an extent that we believe is acceptable for both.

 ## Specification